 The VA alleges that there is no Department of Defense evidence of Agent Orange exposure when the herbicide was sent to Vietnam on boats, when aircraft that flew over Vietnam were serviced on ships, or when Agent Orange was used or tested on ships.

-Some ships, however, went into the inland waterways or into the coastal waterways where they sent small boats to ashore.
-The VA keeps a list of ships that meet the "service in Vietnam" requirement.
-Veterans who can prove through their military records that they were aboard one of these ships can satisfy this eligibility requirement.
+Some ships, however, went into the inland waterways or into the coastal waterways where they sent small boats to shore.
+The VA kept a list of ships that meet the "service in Vietnam" requirement, and veterans had to prove, through their military records, that they were aboard one of these ships to satisfy this eligibility requirement.

 Presumptive service connection is available to Vietnam veterans with various Agent Orange-related diseases, such as Parkinson's disease or Hodgkin's disease.
-They don't need to prove that they were exposed to Agent Orange while in military service; instead, the exposure is "presumed" to have occurred.
+Veterans with these illnesses don't need to prove that they were exposed to Agent Orange while in military service; instead, the exposure is "presumed" to have occurred.

 To qualify for Agent Orange presumptive service connection, a veteran must show: